Sun-lab/asSeq/pipeline_1KGP/README.md

 0. Add up the total amount of time for asSeq1/asSeq2, RASQUAL, and TReCASE score test for 5000 permutations, and our new appraoch with 1000 permuatations for 20 replicates, and add them in Supplementary Materials.

-0.1 add the bamtools to asSeq2
++ 0.1 add the bamtools to asSeq2.

++ 0.2 check why TReC return NAs.

 1. Setup the whole workflow